mafordah/120-work/hw-5/readme.md

 # Helping Others

 There weren't any unresolved questions in the repo when I got to it.
 I did read through the problems everybody had just incase I ran across them myself.
 The majority of the questions people ask are about things I never even thought of or were easy enough that they were resolved really quickly.
+I ended up helping someone last minute with their code not showing up.
+I put their code in atom and it worked for me so they may have been opening the wrong index or had a typo in the code.

 ###### I have been able to grasp more about animation in p5.js in the last week and can't wait to learn more so that I can furht execute some of my ideas.